 Students study diverse research methodologies using both qualitative and quantitative methods, including case studies, survey research, statistical analysis, regression analysis and econometrics, and multivariate statistical analysis research design.

-Doctoral Screening – Upon completion of the core course work, the doctoral screening committee assesses the student’s performance and makes a decision about his/her readiness to continue in the program.
+Doctoral Screening – Upon completion of 24 units, the doctoral screening committee assesses the student’s performance and makes a decision about his/her readiness to continue in the program.

 Qualifying Exam – As a prerequisite to candidacy for the PhD, students must pass written and oral qualifying examinations.
 The written qualifying examination is designed to assess a student’s readiness to undertake dissertation research and to assess the student’s ability to critically analyze and synthesize theoretical and methodological knowledge.